davidjenei/davidjenei.com/notes.md

 Notes
 =====

-🌱 Welcome to my [digital garden](https://github.com/MaggieAppleton/digital-gardeners)/public notebook.
+🌱 Welcome to my [digital garden](https://github.com/MaggieAppleton/digital-gardeners)/public notebook 🌱.

 Here I share ideas, code snippets and links that I find useful.
 It's also a way for me to learn in public.

 Please keep in mind, that I write these for myself, so you may find some notes confusing and things may be incorrect.